Stable isomorphism and strong Morita equivalence of operator algebras: Stable isomorphisms of operator algebras

-\begin{theorem} BMP-strong Morita equivalence is strictly weaker than strong $\Delta $-equivalence. \end{theorem} \begin{proof} There is an example of BMP-strongly Morita equivalent operator algebras with units of norm $1$ which are not stably isomorphic (Example 8.2 in \cite{bmp}).
-So, by Theorem \ref{32}, these algebras can not be strongly $\Delta $-equivalent. \end{proof} A different proof of the above theorem is implemented by Example \ref{388}.
+\begin{theorem} Strong Morita equivalence in the sense of Blecher, Muhly and Paulsen is strictly weaker than strong $\Delta $-equivalence. \end{theorem} \begin{proof} There exists an example of strongly Morita equivalent, in the sense of Blecher, Muhly and Paulsen, operator algebras with unit of norm $1$ which are not stably isomorphic (Example 8.2 in \cite{bmp}).
+So, by Theorem \ref{32}, these algebras can not be strongly $\Delta $-equivalent. \end{proof}

-\begin{example} \em{Let $A$ and $B$ be nest algebras corresponding to the nests $\cl L_1$ and $\cl L_2$, acting on the separable Hilbert spaces $H$ and $K$, respectively.
+\begin{example}\em{Let $A$ and $B$ be nest algebras corresponding to the nests $\cl L_1$ and $\cl L_2$, acting on the separable Hilbert spaces $H$ and $K$, respectively.
 See the appropriate definition in \cite{dav}.
 We assume that $\cl K(A)$ and $\cl K(B)$ are the subalgebras of compact operators.
 The second duals of $\cl K(A)$ and $ \cl K(B)$ are the algebras $A$ and $B$.
 Then the following are equivalent:

 (i) $\cl K(A)$ and $\cl K(B)$ are strongly stably isomorphic.

 (ii) $A$ and $B$ are weakly stably isomorphic.

 (iii) There exists a $*$-isomorphism $\theta : \cl L_1^{\prime \prime} \rightarrow \cl L_2 ^{\prime \prime} $ mapping $\cl L_1$ onto $\cl L_2$.
 Here, $\cl L_i^{\prime \prime}$ is the double commutant of $\cl L_i, i=1,2$.